 First printed in 1968, Solo Guitar Playing has been used by countless students, including the current writer.
 It is now in its fourth edition with many revised and updated exercises as well as an expanded section of repertoire from Noad’s own Guitar Anthology.

 It is a systematic book that tackles open string and first position playing, sight-reading, graded exercises and beautiful repertoire pieces for the student from Renaissance, Baroque and Classical periods as well as some modern pieces.
+You can buy a copy from the SheetMusicPlus website.

 While many modern methods, such as the one by Duncan, omit musical concepts of interpretation and theoretical understanding, later modern methods make it a point to introduce some of these concepts.
 The Noad method, for example, is divided into lessons that are devoted to some subject of guitar playing such as Advanced techniques and effects, Ornamentation, Scales, and Musical indications.